 Although not every child with special needs will have academic problems, establishing a strong relationship with your child’s school early and regularly monitoring your child’s progress throughout schooling can help you pick up on early signs of problems.

-If problems do come up, you can get help from school staff as well as your GP and other health professionals.
+If problems do come up, you can get help from the school staff as well as your GP and other health professionals.

 It’s also important to be aware of your child’s rights in relation to their education.
 For more information, read our article on education rights for children with disabilities.